Authorization and Grant

 SendAuthorization example in the next section for more details.

 cosmos.bank.v1beta1.MsgSend Msg.
 It takes a

 SpendLimit that specifies the maximum amount of tokens the grantee can spend, which is updated as the tokens are spent.

 spent_limitkeeps track of how many coins are left in the authorization.

 Authorization interface, that gives unrestricted permission to execute the provided Msg on behalf of granter's account.

 msgstores Msg type URL.

 In order to prevent DoS attacks, granting

-StakeAuthorization allows you to authorize another account to delegate, undelegate, or redelegate to validators.
-The authorizer can define a list of validators they allow or deny delegations to.
-The Cosmos SDK iterates over these lists and charge 10 gas for each validator in both of the lists.
+StakeAuthorizaiton allows you to authorize another account to delegate, undelegate, or redelegate to validators.
+The authorizer can define a list of validators they will allow and/or deny delegations to.
+The SDK will iterate over these lists and charge 10 gas for each validator in both of the lists.